01. Asbestos Use in Zonolite Insulation

 Who Is at Risk of Asbestos Exposure From Zonolite Insulation?

 - W.R.
-Grace & Company Personal Injury Trust: Created to compensate current and future asbestos victims who developed mesothelioma or another asbestos illness.
+Grace & Company Personal Injury Trust: The company created this trust fund for current and future victims.
+Anyone who develops mesothelioma or other asbestos illnesses caused by W.R.
+Grace’s products may qualify.

-- The Zonolite Attic Insulation Trust: Created to partially cover encapsulation or abatement costs for homeowners to remove Zonolite attic insulation.
-The trust may reimburse claimants for up to 55% of the abatement cost.
+- The Zonolite Attic Insulation Trust: This trust fund helps cover costs involved with asbestos remediation.
+Homeowners can use it to cover some encapsulation or abatement costs.
+The trust may reimburse claimants for up to 55% of the remediation costs.